xbilko03/beer/README.md

 * Gradle		- 8.6

 ## OPERATIONS
-shows list of all beers:
+show list of all beers:

       beers/

-shows the review of a beer with id 'x' (if it exists):
+show the review of a beer with id 'x' (if it exists):

       beers/review?id=x

-creates a new review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary:
+create a new review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary:

       beers/review/new?id=x&rating=y&text=z

-edits an existing review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary:
+edit an existing review of a beer with id 'x' with 'y'/5 stars rating and 'z' review commentary:

        beers/review/edit?id=x&rating=y&text=z

-removes the review of a beer with id 'x':
+remove the review of a beer with id 'x':

        beers/review/remove?id=x